Projects in Europe

 Project dates: January 2019 - December 2021

-The Ci-RES (Création de capacités institutionnelles d’Intégration des Réfugiés dans l’Enseignement Supérieur en Algérie) project is coordinated by Université Sétif 2, in partnership with Université Paris 1 Panthéon-Sorbonne as well as Algerian, Italian and Spanish institutions.
-It aims at building institutional capacities for effectively integrating refugees into Algerian higher education universities.
+The Ci-RES (Création de capacités institutionnelles d’Intégration des Réfugiés dans l’Enseignement Supérieur en Algérie) project was coordinated by Université Sétif 2, in partnership with Université Paris 1 Panthéon-Sorbonne as well as Algerian, Italian and Spanish institutions.
+It aimed at building institutional capacities for effectively integrating refugees into Algerian higher education universities.

 Project dates: November 2019 - November 2022

 Coordinated by UNIMED, the DIRE-MED project (Dialogue Interculturel, REseaux et Mobilité en Méditerranée) gathered 12 partners in France, Italy, Spain, Algeria, Tunisia and Morocco.
 It aimed to foster university cooperation by establishing a framework in order to encourage the mobility of people, strengthen the capacities of international relations offices and promote intercultural dialogue.

 Coordinated by UNIMED, the ESAGOV (l'Enseignement Supérieur Algérien à l'heure de la Gouvernance universitaire) project aimed to improve and strengthen governance quality control procedures within Algerian universities through the fulfilment of their action plan.
 The project also aimed at strengthening skills amongst staff members working within human resources, management planning, course development and university management.